-The downside with recurring commissions is that you may see less money upfront compared to a higher one-time payout.
+The downside of recurring commissions is that you may see less upfront money than a higher one-time payout.
 But, the recurring model usually produces greater long-term, passive income.

 How The Money Enters Your Bank Account

-Every seller and affiliate program is different.
-But basically, you have 3 options to get your money:
+Every Seller and affiliate program is different.
+But basically, you have three options to get your money:

 - Direct Deposit: The best and fastest way to get paid.
 If a program offers this, take it.

 - PayPal: A close second to direct, the money enters your PayPal account.
-This way, you can either use the money to spend directly via PayPal or transfer it to your bank account.
+You can use the money to spend directly via PayPal or transfer it to your bank account.

-- A Paper Check: While it’s always nice to get a check in the mail, then you have to go to the bank or use a banking app to deposit it.
+- A Paper Check: While getting a check in the mail is always nice; you must go to the bank or use a banking app to deposit it.
 This is my least favorite option as it’s a lengthier process to getting paid.